addyahyah/Big-Data-MVP/Teacher_Eval_Analysis/README.md

 # Course Evaluation Data Analysis
 ## Synopsis
 This project was started in Summer 2016 to promote the existence and usage of Big Data at Rose-Hulman Institute of Technology.
 To this end, Professor Yosi Shibberu agreed to release all of his Student Course Evaluation data for school years since 2004-05.
-Using the provided data as the basis, the files in this folder are an analysis tool for other professors of Rose-Hulman to visualize their Evaluation data either cumulatively or aggregated by year or course in the form of diverging stacked bar charts.
+Using this provided data as the basis, the files in this directory are analysis tools for other professors of Rose-Hulman to visualize their Evaluation data within the Jupyter Notebook in the form of diverging stacked bar charts, either cumulatively or aggregated by year or course.

 ## Dependencies
 Most of the below packages should come included with [Anaconda](https://www.continuum.io/downloads) unless otherwise noted: